 By Barbara Sattler

-Ms. Barbara Sattler is on the Board of the Transverse Myelitis Association.
-While a city court magistrate in Tucson, Arizona, Barbara contracted Transverse Myelitis.
+Barbara Sattler is on the Board of The Transverse Myelitis Association.
+While a city court magistrate in Tucson, Arizona, Barbara contracted transverse myelitis.
 She took four months to recover before returning to work and was later appointed to the superior court bench.
 Barbara retired in 2008.
-Since retirement she has written three novels and has committed all her publications’ proceeds to the TMA.
-Barbara’s books are available for purchase on Amazon, and she has a blog.
+Since retirement, she has written three novels and has committed all her publications’ proceeds to the TMA.
+Barbara’s books are available for purchase on Amazon.com.
+Barbara also has a blog.